Tuesday, October 1, 2024

 Monday, September 30, 2024

-On Monday, September 30th, at 18:00, when we finished sightseeing the Budda Eden Garden of Peace, we drove to Lisbon (LIS) airport, where I was scheduled to drop off my rented Nissan Qashqai at Hertz Car Rental.
+On Monday, September 30th, at 18:00, after finishing sightseeing at the Buddha Eden Garden of Peace, we drove to Lisbon (LIS) airport, where I was scheduled to drop off my rented Nissan Qashqai at Hertz Car Rental.

 There was some traffic on the way there, but we arrived at 19:00 and found the Hertz Rental car return near the airport.
 My fuel tank was about 50% full, and I did not have time to fill it up to 100%.
 I dropped off the Nissan, and Hertz did a thorough inspection and found no issues.